Chart Color Schemes

 The level of residential development activity in Aberfoyle Park is very low in comparison to the average area assessed nationally by AreaSearch

 Aberfoyle Park has seen approximately 14 new homes approved annually over the past five financial years, totalling 71 homes.
-As of FY-26, 7 approvals have been recorded.
+As of FY26, 11 approvals have been recorded.
 The population has declined in recent years, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New dwellings are developed at an average cost of $189,000, which is below regional levels, indicating more affordable housing options for buyers.
+New dwellings are developed at an average expected construction cost value of $189,000, which is below regional levels, indicating more affordable housing choices for buyers.

 This financial year has seen $20.8 million in commercial approvals, suggesting balanced commercial development activity.
-Compared to Greater Adelaide and nationally, Aberfoyle Park shows reduced construction activity, with 76.0% and 54.9% below average respectively, which typically strengthens demand and prices for existing properties.
-Recent construction consists of 89.0% standalone homes and 11.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 964 people, reflecting a quiet development environment.
-By 2041, Aberfoyle Park is projected to grow by 1,170 residents.
+Compared to Greater Adelaide and nationally, Aberfoyle Park shows reduced construction activity, with 76.0% below the regional average per person and reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 89.0% standalone homes and 11.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 964 people.
+According to AreaSearch's latest quarterly estimate, Aberfoyle Park is expected to grow by 1,170 residents through to 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.